CollaboraOnline/CollaboraOnline.github.io/layouts/shortcodes/common-build-commands.md

 {{$section := .Get "section"}}

 {{ if eq $section "code-needs-lo-wget" }}
-CODE needs LibreOffice to be built to run.
+CODE needs Collabora Office core to be built to run.
 However, it takes a considerable amount of time and brings in extra complexity.
 So, we will instead download a daily built archive which contains only the pieces that are absolutely necessary.
-If you are working only on the online side, without doing any code-level changes on the LibreOffice core, or you just want to quickly get going to do some small fixes, then this will be enough for you.
+If you are working only on the online side, without doing any code-level changes on the Collabora Office core, or you just want to quickly get going to do some small fixes, then this will be enough for you.
 Otherwise, [refer to the general instructions](/post/build-code/#build-code-n-lo).

-Now download a daily-built archive of LibreOffice core:
+Now download a daily-built archive of Collabora Office core:
 ```bash
 wget https://github.com/CollaboraOnline/online/releases/download/for-code-assets/{{.Get "lotar"}}
 ```